Why Print Colors Don’t Match Your Screen ? And How to Fix It

 A print’s color can swing just by swapping out one ingredient or switching machines.
 Here are the key culprits:

-- Ink type and age: Old, low-quality, or nearly empty cartridges give inconsistent coverage or washed-out colors.
-Different brands and types of ink can output noticeably different shades, even on identical setups.
+• Ink quality and age: Old or low-quality cartridges produce inconsistent coverage.
+Different ink brands output noticeably different shades on identical setups.

 Pro tip: Work with your print partner to get test prints on your final stock, with press calibration logs when available.
 This gives you a clearer idea of true-to-life results before approving a full run.